prasannavl/icomponent/packages/icomponent/README.md

 - `icomponent-lit` [[info](https://github.com/prasannavl/icomponent/tree/master/packages/icomponent-lit)]: [lit-html](https://github.com/Polymer/lit-html)
 - `icomponent-hyper` [[info](https://github.com/prasannavl/icomponent/tree/master/packages/icomponent-hyper)]: [hyperhtml](https://github.com/WebReflection/hyperHTML)

 Install the above npm packages directly, if you prefer not to use your own renderer.
-They generally include the upstream package as well as `icomponent` as `peer dependencies`.
+They generally include the upstream package as well as `icomponent` as `dependencies`.

 All of the above packages provide an exact interface as `icomponent`.
-That is, `icomponent` exports `IComponent` that has a no-op renderer by default (which can be changed by setting `Renderer.render`) `icomponent-lit` provides `IComponent` that by default uses the `lit-html` as the renderer backend.
+That is, `icomponent` exports `Component` that has a no-op renderer by default (which can be changed by setting `Renderer.render`) `icomponent-lit` provides `Component` that by default uses the `lit-html` as the renderer backend.
 Similarly for the others.

 They also usually re-export some handy ones from the upstream packages for convenience.
 The component specific README should have more information.